"Art does not reproduce what we see; rather, it makes us see."

 I investigate abstract experience.
 It is the wellspring of feeling and thought and establishes all one's memories.
 It's our experience of life and how we interact.

-Visually my intention is to disrupt staid expectations and expand visual communication--its language.
-First viewing doesn't need to be pleasant or comprehensible yet aims to engage.
-I believe such engagement--even when silent and non-verbal--leads to greater interior and exterior understanding.
+Visually my intention is to disrupt expectations and expand visual communication--its specific language.
+First viewing doesn't need to be pleasant or comprehensible yet delights in engagement.
+I believe such engagement--even if silent and non-verbal--advances a greater interior and exterior understanding of the whole of life and one's self.
 This is, I believe, what art can generate.

-I enjoy the challenge of giving concrete form to things and ideas, translating such essentials into a visual statement using only color, shape, texture, and composition.
+I enjoy the challenge of giving concrete form to things and ideas by abandoning representational tradition and translating such essentials using color, form, texture, and composition.
 Honoring those aspects directing one’s humanity and life course include a respect for humor and the restorative power of the meditative state.

 Currently the materials I use to make such statements include archival paper, canvas, wood, pens, ink, colored pencil, watercolor pencil, pigment markers, acrylic paint and graphite.
 Pens offer a fine line element; markers are typically somewhat bolder and obstinate.
 Colored pencil and watercolor pencil offer specific textural differences, especially in how they interact with a paper surface.
 Ink may allow a wondrous drip or not.
 Paint provides solidity and the ability to change direction.